WTBU Rebounds from 2016 Fire

 “I couldn’t be happier,” says WTBU faculty advisor Anne Donohue (COM’88), a COM associate professor of journalism.
 “The students have been patient and industrious to make this new space special.
 This is so much nicer than the previous studio, and I think any student in the country who wants to study radio would be wise to come here.”

-The fire—believed to have been caused by an equipment malfunction—ripped through the old WTBU studios, causing an estimated $1 million in damages.
-A firefighter, two BU Police Department officers, and three students were taken to the hospital with non-life-threatening injuries.
+The March 2016 fire—believed to have been caused by an equipment malfunction—ripped through the old WTBU studios, causing an estimated $1 million in damages.
+A firefighter, two BU Police Department officers, and three students were transported to the hospital with non-life-threatening injuries.
 The station was left uninhabitable.

 While insurance covered a large chunk of the renovation costs, more than $46,000 in donations came in from faculty, staff, students, listeners, and many alums.
 “This was their life, a piece of their BU experience, and they rallied,” Donohue says.
 “It was heartwarming.”